Dienstag, 25. Januar 2022

 In June they were at the Empire in Paris.

-The Trío returned to the recording studios in late September and for the next 6 weeks.
-Then they went back to Madrid in November 1930, and played at the Alkázar and the Latina.
+They then traveled to Valencia that October, and were back in Madrid in November 1930, and played at the Alkázar and the Latina.

-The Demare family arrived in Buenos Aires in January 193.
+Then they moved to Haiti and Puerto Rico with moderate success.
+Samuel Reznik split from the Típica and stayed in Cuba.
+In Venezuela Demare himself split, Irusta and Fugazot went to Perú without him.
+The Demare family arrived in Buenos Aires in January 1932.
 Irusta and Fugazot arrived later, from March through August they recorded a handful of tracks with Canaro and a gorgeous version of the vals Lupe with Osvaldo Fresedo.
+Fugazot then broke a leg in an accident and was disabled for 4 months.

 The Trio (and some members of the Típica, including Lucas Demare) returned to Spain in late 1932, and for the next year recorded a few more tracks for La Voz de su Amo.
 They also starred in two movies, Boliche and Aves sin rumbo, directed by Antonio Graciani.
 Lucas moved on to movie-making.